mikayelgr/WinTCacheMulti/README.md

 2. **The design choices and trade-offs made to prioritize stability and integrity over performance in the File Explorer**.

-3. **The challenges of working with system-level APIs and components that are not designed for concurrent access**.
+3. **The challenges of working with system-level APIs and components not designed for concurrent access**.

 ## Acknowledgements

 I would like to express my gratitude to [Ash Vardanian](https://www.linkedin.com/in/ashvardanian/), Founder of Unum Cloud, for his willingness to share his expertise in low-level software design.
 I occasionally reached out to him with questions about efficient design principles, and he was always available to provide thoughtful guidance.
 While his insights were valuable to my understanding, any mistakes or inaccuracies in this research are solely my own.
-Additionally, I would like to thank my program chair [Dr. Hayk Nersisyan](https://people.aua.am/team_member/hayk-nersisyan/) for encouraging me to not give up, since I didn't get the results I expected.
+Additionally, I would like to thank my program chair [Dr. Hayk Nersisyan](https://people.aua.am/team_member/hayk-nersisyan/) for encouraging me not to give up since I didn't get the results I expected.
+Lastly, I acknowledge ChatGPT for helping me paraphrase a few of the sentences in the final sections of this project.

 ## Citing